 Sour bamboo shoots

 In Southeast Asia, salt fermented shoots are pretty common for use as a seasoning ingredient in soups and other dishes.

 What are the benefits of eating bamboo shoots?

 Bamboo shoots are low in sugar, calories, carbohydrates and high in protein.
 A half cup has only 20 calories.
 There are barely 3g to 4g of carbohydrates for every 100g (3.5oz) meal.
 Bamboo shoots contain less sugar than other fruits and vegetables.
 It’s only 2.5g per 100g (3.5oz) serving.

 A bamboo shoot diet can lower total cholesterol and LDL cholesterol, according to studies.
 The diet can reduce the atherogenic index which is an indicator for a cardiovascular disorder.

-There are about 800mg of potassium in a can of bamboo shoots.
+There is about 800mg of potassium in a can of bamboo shoots.
 A medium banana has only 400mg.
 Bamboo shoots have higher potassium than other vegetables, except for spinach.